-Our country pub in Surrey is open every day from 9.30am for breakfast, with lunch served from noon & hot food available all day.
+Our country pub in Surrey is open every day from 9.30am for breakfast, with lunch served from noon and hot food available all day.
 We take huge pride in serving the best ingredients we can find, from ethical producers, freshly prepared by our chefs.
 Whether you pop in for a pint, a business lunch or a special dinner, we promise you a friendly welcome.
 All day long.

 We look forward to seeing you soon!